junjun99/junjun.github.io/_posts/2019-08-02-advanced_linux_commands.md

 #### Join files horizontally using a Primary Key
 Same for MacOS and Linux

 Useful for joining CSV's.
 This process requires that your data is complete and clean, so not sure how useful this is.
-However, it's a very fast procedure to join two CSVs after removing mising information (I will add a few commands that can help with this!).
+However, it's a very fast procedure to join two CSVs after removing missing information (I will add a few commands that can help with this!).

 Suppose you have the following two CSV's:
 ```